Managing sickness absence: five top tips

-Here are our practical tips for assisting managers to effectively deal with absence management.
+Here are our practical tips for assisting managers to get to grips with managing sickness absence:

-1. Ensure that terms and conditions are clear about sickness absence - implement a full Sickness Absence Policy
+1. Ensure that terms and conditions are clear about sickness absence and implement a full sickness absence policy

 Ensure that staff are informed of the terms and conditions relating to incapacity to work due to ill health.
-A full Sickness Absence Policy should be in place to inform staff of the potential stages they may find themselves being managed through and the standards to which they need to adhere to avoid potential dismissal.
+A full sickness absence policy should be in place to inform staff of how their absence will be managed and the standards of attendance they need to maintain to avoid potential dismissal.

-Practical tip – Consider producing a guide for managers to assist them in implementing the sick absence policy.
+Practical tips: Consider producing a guide for managers to assist them in implementing the sickness absence policy.
 This should provide practical guidance on how to deal with difficult or complex sick absence cases.

 2. Ensure that absences are recorded accurately and contain all required details

-When managing an individual’s sickness absence it is essential to show when they have been off, for how long and for what reason.
-An accurate record will also determine whether there is a pattern to the absences, for example a disproportionate number of Mondays off sick.
+When managing an individual’s sickness absence it is essential to be able to show when they have been off, for how long and for what reason.
+An accurate record will also determine whether there is a pattern to the absences, for example, a disproportionate number of Mondays off sick.

-Practical tip – You are required by law to make reasonable adjustments for disabled staff.
-Consider how you will include this in any Sickness Absence Policy and how this will be recorded.
-Some employers discount any disability related absences from a sick record.
-Deciding whether a member of staff is disabled is a complex legal issue that Employment Tribunal Judges have difficulty deciding so it is not surprising that managers need assistance in dealing with these issues.
+Practical tip: You are required by law to make reasonable adjustments for disabled staff.
+Consider how you will include this in any sickness absence policy and how this will be recorded.
+Some employers discount any disability related absences from a sickness record.
+Deciding whether a member of staff is disabled is a complex legal issue that Employment Tribunal Judges often have difficulty deciding, so it is not surprising that managers need assistance and support in dealing with these issues.

-3. Ensure that managers are trained and informed on sickness absence management procedures
+3. Ensure that managers are trained and fully familiar with sickness absence management procedures

 4. Call on expert medical opinion when necessary

-In most cases a medical view can be obtained from the an individual’s GP but they are not skilled in examining an ill health condition in relation to an individual’s job role and, in some cases, you may require an opinion from an occupational health physician or even a medical consultant (for example a psychiatrist for a mental health condition).
+In most cases a medical view can be obtained from the an individual’s GP, but they may not skilled in advising on the impact of a health condition on an individual’s job role.
+In some cases, you may require an opinion from an occupational health physician or even a medical consultant (for example a psychiatrist for a mental health condition).

-Practical tip – Ensure that managers know how to prepare referrals to medical experts in order to obtain practical solutions and the assistance they require to assist the individual in attending for work regularly.
+Practical tip: Ensure that managers know how to prepare referrals to medical experts in order to obtain practical solutions to support the individual in attending for work regularly.
 Also ensure that a medical professional has the background details of any sickness absence from the employer’s perspective.
 Otherwise the medical expert will only be able to advise on what the employee has told them.

-The term ‘well-being’ is being increasingly used by businesses.
-This means investing in the good health of staff and introducing measures to create a healthy workplace which should prevent some absences related to ill health.
+Investing in the good health of staff and introducing measures to create a healthy workplace, should help prevent some absences related to ill health.

 Most businesses now provide staff with information to educate them on how to manage their own health and well being including providing access to health advice, smoking cessation, exercise and healthy eating.

-Practical tip - the best form of preventative action is to talk to staff who are having issues causing absence.
-Policies, training and expert opinion can all assist but working closely with staff puts managers in the best position to identify when there may be an issue and to find out how to provide support to enable the individual to avoid sick absence.
+Practical tip: the best form of preventative action is to talk to staff who are experiencing issues that are causing absence.
+Policies, training and expert opinion can all assist but working closely with staff puts managers in the best position to identify when there may be s problem and to find out how to provide support to enable the individual to avoid sickness absence.

-Our national employment team are able to provide your line managers and operational teams with bespoke in-house Absence Management training sessions for a fixed fee.
+Our national Employment, Pensions and Immigration team are able to provide your Line Managers and Operational Teams with bespoke, in-house absence management training sessions for a fixed fee.